jamie-davis/CatsGuildTactics/TWW/LiberationOfUndermine/Rik Reverb/Normal.md

 The boss auto attacks cleave and apply a stacking Tinnitus debuff.
 Turn him away and tank swap on 5 stacks.

 Phase 2: Blaring Drop.
 Boss sends out a giant circle which will kill anyone it hits.
 The only way to survive it is to find the  amplifier with a blue circle and get into the circle.
 This repeats for each amplifier.
-Amplifiers that are far apart can make this difficult.
+Amplifiers that are far apart can make this difficult, so don't spread them too far.